csc-training/summerschool/background_knowledge.md

 }
 ```

-Compile the code:
+Compile the code on Linux command line:

     g++ test.cpp -o test.x

-Execute the binary:
+Execute the binary on Linux command line:

     ./test.x

+This gives the following output:

+    Hello n=4
+    Sum of a is 11.000000
+    Sum is large
+    Sum of b is 6.600000
+    Sum of b is 6.600000 again

 In addition to C++, it is beneficial to have knowledge on C as we will use libraries with C interface (via raw pointers like above) and the GPU programming frameworks are often based on explicit memory management (like `malloc()` and `free()` in C).
 Please review the C section above how this same C++ code could look like in C.